 The grapes came from Olsen Estate Vineyards, located a few miles northwest of Benton City.
 They are perched on a bench overlooking Corral Creek, a vast dry canyon that carves an impressive swath up into the Rattlesnake Mountains.

-The vines were planted in 1994 and tended to with the precision and care of an artist.
+The vines were planted in 1994 and are tended to with the precision and care of an artist.
 The tiny berries were removed from their stems and placed into bins where they were punched down twice daily.
-A saingne was performed to further concentrate the colors and flavors.
 After fermentation the wine was barreled down in French oak for twenty-two months before being bottled.
-Read the full wine description »

 All the Malbec was hand harvested from our Kestrel View Estate Vineyard, and was carefully sorted.
 It was then destemmed and crushed into an open top fermenter, where it was punched down, twice daily to extract the maximum color and flavor.
 Malbec is a particularly fruity variety; typically it is the most deeply colored and intensely fruity grape variety we deal with.

 It is a little difficult, because it usually has really big berries and often has many berries that are not fully developed.
 The pulp is also an unusual color of florescent green.
 Every year I look at it in the bins and wonder; how am I going to make wine out of this?
 Every year it turns out wonderfully though.